Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Related work

 \section{Related work}

+Planning over multi-modal beliefs of the environment has been investigated in the context of active perception.
+This includes algorithms for SLAM \cite{hsiao2020aras} or active object classification \cite{patten2018monte}.
+Those methods concentrate primarily on finding good viewpoints, but don't address the motion planning problem.
+In contrast, with PTO, we concentrate instead on the path planning challenges.

-Path planning under partial observability and multi-modality of the environment state is related to the broader topic of path-planning under uncertainty for which many adaptations of classical sampling-based planners~\cite{lavalle1998rapidly, kavraki1996probabilistic} have been developed.
+Path planning under partial observability of the environment is related to the broader topic of perception-aware path-planning for which adaptations of classical sampling-based planners~\cite{lavalle1998rapidly}\cite{kavraki1996probabilistic} have been developed.
+For example, \cite{hollinger2014sampling}\cite{levine2010information}\cite{dang2020graph} optimize paths on a transition-system grown in a sampling-based fashion.
+The optimization is w.r.t. an information gathering objective, but does not explicitly model belief-states.

-One group of algorithms aims to tackle the localization uncertainty by planning paths which not only reach a goal but also minimize the localization uncertainty \cite{prentice2010belief} \cite{bry2011rapidly}.
-Like the presented approach, those algorithms plan in belief-space on a graph grown in a sampling-based fashion.
-An observation model is used to infer the belief-state dynamic.
-However, those algorithms model partial observability over continuous variables (the localization), and assume gaussian belief-states, while we plan over discrete variables and plan reactive path-trees for different possible observations.

-Another closely related line of work plans paths which maximize the information gathered along the path \cite{hollinger2014sampling} \cite{levine2010information} \cite{dang2020graph}.
-Like the previously mentioned work, a graph or tree is grown in a sampling-based fashion.
-However, instead of planning in belief-space, those approaches determine the optimal traversal w.r.t. an information objective, e.g. volumetric gain for the use case of mapping in \cite{dang2020graph}.

-Another direction of research uses sampling-based methods for planning problems where the goal is expressed as a temporal logic specification \cite{karaman2009sampling} \cite{leahy2019control} \cite{vasile2020reactive}.
-Similarly to the method of this paper, the output solution of the planning problem is more general than a sequence of states.
-In \cite{karaman2009sampling} \cite{vasile2020reactive}, the solutions are cyclic infinite paths.
-The closest to our proposed approach is \cite{leahy2019control}.
-It synthesizes control policies in belief-space that react to observations.
-The goal is specified using GDTL (Gaussian Distribution Temporal Logic).
-Like the other belief-space planning approaches previously mentioned (\cite{prentice2010belief} \cite{bry2011rapidly}), the considered uncertainty is over the robot localization, and belief-states are modeled as gaussians.
-In contrast, the presented approach focuses on the environment uncertainty, it does not assume gaussian beliefs but describes the environment uncertainty as a finite and countable set of hypotheses.

-In the field of object manipulation planning \cite{pall2018contingent} also presents similarities to our approach.
-It finds contingency plans based on contact sensing.
-Contacts help to reduce the uncertainty over the relative position of the object to manipulate.
-It is a continuous uncertainty, while this paper focuses on the environment multi-modality.
-In addition, we aim for optimality whereas \cite{pall2018contingent} aims only for feasible policies.